deepanshs/csdmpy/docs/examples/2D{1}-datasets/astronomy.rst

     [61.12851495 61.12863695 61.12875894 61.12888094 61.12900293 61.12912493
      61.12924692 61.12936892 61.12949092 61.12961291] deg

-Here, we only print the first 10 coordinates along the respective dimensions.
+Here, we only print the first ten coordinates along the respective dimensions.

 The component of the dependent variable is accessed through the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute.